colbycheeze/colbycheeze.com/source/blog/2015-02-26-building-my-middleman-blog.html.markdown

 ---
 title: Building My Middleman Blog
 date: 2015-02-26 15:37 UTC
-tags: Design, How to
+tags: Design, How to, Middleman
 published: false
 ---

 Building my own blog from scratch was a lot more work than I realized.
 There were so many things that I did not know how to do, and as simple as it sounded to me, "Oh hey, let's just put up a basic static site using Middleman" it really did not turn out that way.
-READ MORE
+READMORE

 When you build a blog with a framework like Wordpress things can be very simple.
 A lot of stuff is done for you, and you have a wide range of plugins which you